 5 Deadliest Tornadoes in U.S History

 Tornadoes are nature’s weapon of choice when it comes to immediate yet unprecedented destruction.
-These funnels of rotating air can touch down within minutes and go on a wrecking spree which can leave thousands effected and hundreds dead.
+These funnels of rotating air can touch down within minutes and go on an unstoppable wrecking spree.
 As awe inspiring and scary as they are, these freaks of mother nature demand admirable respect for they always leave a death count in their wake.
-Here’s a look at 5 of the deadliest Tornadoes ever to touch down in the U.S.
+Here’s a look at 5 of the deadliest tornadoes in U.S history.

 1- The Tri-State Tornado

 (Missouri, Illinois and Indiana.)
 March 18th,1925